The Priorat’s miracle

 They also decided that the minimum price for a bottle should be 1,500 pesetas, because producing wine in the region involves high costs (later on I explain why).
 On the other hand, they agreed their wine should be on a par with a good French wine, not just in quality but also in price.

-You can read what happened when René went to Paris in the trip descripton of our tour in the Priorat.
+You can read what happened when René went to Paris in the trip descripton of our cycling and walking tour in the Priorat.

 In 1992 the renowned French restaurant guide Gault-Millau published an article about the wines in the region and gave a score of 18 out of 20 to René Barbier’s Clos Mogador, the wine made at his winery of the same name.